micmath/jsdoc-lint-example/README.md

 ## Configuration

 5. Create an [ESLint configuration file](https://eslint.org/docs/latest/use/configure/configuration-files) in your project root.
-We will name it with a `.mjs` file extension so we can import and export modules into our configuration using the ECMAScript modules (ESM) syntax.
+We will name ours with an `.mjs` file extension so we can import and export modules into the configuration using the ECMAScript modules (ESM) syntax.

 ```bash
 $ touch eslint.config.mjs
 ```

-The contents of our ESLint configuration file are shown here:
+The contents of our ESLint configuration file are shown below:

 ```javascript
 import jsdoc from 'eslint-plugin-jsdoc';